Kirk Merrington Primary School

 Staffing and any Specialist Qualifications/Expertise:

-• Mrs Mowbray has received training in Supporting Pupils with Maths Difficulties.
+• Mrs Mowbray has received training in Supporting Pupils with Maths Difficulties

 External Specialists and Other Bodies